lsbFlying/resy/README-EN.md

 function App() {
   const { count } = store;

+  /**
+   * Here is an example of a function component
-  useEffect(() => {
+   * If it is a class component, you can use resylistener in componentDidMount */ useEffect(() => {
     /**
      * @param listener: Callback function of subscription listening